-Subscription types are designed to more accurately capture your contacts' email subscription preferences.
-Rather than relying solely on the opt-out functionality, email subscription types capture three states to more clearly represent a contact's subscription status.
+Rather than relying solely on opt-out functionality, subscription types capture three states to clearly represent a contact's consent to communicate.

 For each subscription type, contacts may have any of the following three statuses:

 - Not opted in or out (default)

 - Opted out